nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The study session consists of 4 main components:

-* Parser class
+- Parser class
-* StudyCommand class
+- StudyCommand class
-* TimerLogic class
+- TimerLogic class
-* Timer class
+- Timer class

-How `StudyCommand` class works:
+The `StudyCommand` component
-* Accepts user inputs in the study session
+- Accepts user inputs in the study session
-* Facilitates interaction between Parser and TimerLogic
+- Facilitates interaction between Parser and TimerLogic

-How `TimerLogic` class works:
+The `TimerLogic` component
-* Manages the timer component when study session is launched
+- Manages the timer component when study session is launched
-* Handles the logic for the timer (e.g. keeps track of state of Timer component)
+- Handles the logic for the timer (e.g. keeps track of state of Timer component)
-* Calls made to Timer component methods are made through this method
+- Calls made to Timer component methods are made through this method

-How `Timer` class works:
+The `Timer` component
-* Inherits from `Thread` class
+- Inherits from `Thread` class
-* Keeps track of time left when user calls for a timer
+- Keeps track of time left when user calls for a timer
-* Can be paused, resumed and stopped
+- Can be paused, resumed and stopped
-* Prints to standard output the time remaining in regular intervals
+- Prints to standard output the time remaining in regular intervals
-* Thread is automatically interrupted when time runs out
+- Thread is automatically interrupted when time runs out

 #### `Timer` implementation